-- To transfer a call to another extension: - While active on the call, press Transfr.
+- To transfer a call to another extension: - While active on the call, press (Transfr).
 The call is put on hold and you hear intercom dial tone.
 The green light next to the line or pool button winks. - 2.
-Dial the extension number (or 22 and a Hunt Group number, or 2 and a Calling Group number) to which you want the call transferred.

-- 3. When someone answers, announce the call and then hang up. - 4.
+Dial the extension number (or 77 and a Hunt Group number, or 7 and a Calling Group number) to which you want the call transferred. - 3.
+When someone answers, announce the call and then hang up. - 4.
 If no one answers or the call is refused, press the line or pool button next to the winking green light to reconnect to the caller. - If you do not wish to announce the call, hang up as soon as you hear ringing.
 If no one answers, the call rings back at your extension (unless a different transfer return extension is programmed for your extension).
-Lift the handset to reconnect to the caller. - To make a voice-signaled transfer to a system telephone, in Step 2 of the procedure above, press () plus the two-digit extension number.
+Lift the handset to reconnect to the caller. - To make a voice-signaled transfer to a system telephone, in Step 2 of the procedure above, press ★ plus the two-digit extension number.
 Then listen for one of the following responses: - If you hear one beep, you have reached an idle system telephone.
-You can speak after the beep. - Your voice is heard through the other extension's speaker.
+You can speak after the beep.

+Your voice is heard through the other extension's speaker.
 If no one answers or the call is refused, press the line or pool button next to the winking green light to reconnect to the caller.
-If the call is accepted, hang up. - If you hear two beeps, you have reached a busy system telephone with Voice Interrupt On Busy Assigned.
-You can speak after the beeps. - Your voice is heard through the recipient's handset or speaker.
+If the call is accepted, hang up.

+If you hear two beeps, you have reached a busy system telephone with Voice Interrupt On Busy Assigned.
+You can speak after the beeps.

+Your voice is heard through the recipient's handset or speaker.
 Be aware that the third party to whom the recipient is speaking probably also hears the two beeps and the faint sound of your voice.
 Be brief and discreet in your interruption.
 If the recipient has a Voice Interrupt On Busy Talk-Back button, wait for a response.
 If the call is accepted, hang up to complete the transfer.
 The call rings at the recipient's extension.
+If the call is refused, press the line or pool button next to the winking green light to reconnect to the caller.

+If you hear ringing, you have reached a single-line telephone, an idle MLC-6 or TransTalk 9000-series telephone, or a busy system telephone with Voice Interrupt On Busy Not Assigned.

+When someone answers, announce the call and then hang up.
+If no one answers or the call is refused, press the line or pool button next to the winking green light to reconnect to the caller.

+You cannot make a voice-signaled call to an extension that has the Cell PhoneConnect feature active.
+(The call will not appear at the extension.)

-If the call is refused, press the line or pool button next to the winking green light to reconnect to the caller. - If you hear ringing, you have reached a single-line telephone, an idle MLC-6 or TransTalk 9000-series telephone, or a busy system telephone with Voice Interrupt On Busy Not Assigned. - When someone answers, announce the call and then hang up.
-If no one answers or the call is refused, press the line or pool button next to the winking green light to reconnect to the caller. - To transfer a call with one button touch: - While on a call, press the Auto Dial button programmed for the extension, or the Hunt Group or Calling Group button for the group, to which you want to transfer the call.
-(There is no need to press Transfr or Next Item); this takes the place of Steps 1 and 2 in the procedure on the previous page.)
+To transfer a call with one button touch:

+While on a call, press the Auto Dial button programmed for the extension, or the Hunt Group or Calling Group button for the group, to which you want to transfer the call.
+(There is no need to press Transfr) or Next Item; this takes the place of Steps 1 and 2 in the procedure on the previous page.)